 - Earnings in an account grow tax deferred.

 - Qualified withdrawals are not subject to federal or state income taxes.

 - Additional contributions can be made until the account and any other U.Fund account established for the same beneficiary has a balance of $400,000.

 - There are no annual account maintenance fees.
 Refer to the U.Fund Fact Kit for investment fee information

-The $50 seed deposits will be transferred into the student’s U.Fund account after the Massachusetts Department of Elementary and Secondary Education confirms the student’s 7th grade enrollment in an eligible middle school.
+The $50 seed deposits will be transferred into the student’s U.Fund account after the Massachusetts Department of Elementary and Secondary Education confirms the student’s 7th or 8th grade enrollment in an eligible middle school.